dmvj/swift-book/TSPL.docc/LanguageGuide/StringsAndCharacters.md

-If you need a string that spans several lines, use a multiline string literal --- a sequence of characters surrounded by three double quotation marks:
+If you need a string that spans several lines, use a multiline string literal --- a sequence of characters surrounded by three double quotation marks.

 <!--
   Quote comes from "Alice's Adventures in Wonderland",